 School House, the oldest boarding house at Lancing, is also the largest, comprising 75 students with 15 boys in each year group (Third Form through to Upper Sixth).

 The Housemaster Mr Chris Mole, is a teacher of PE and is involved with a variety of sporting activities.
 He is resident with his wife Mrs Catherine Mole (Head of Economics and Business), daughter Coco and son Hugo.
-Matron Sandy Wilcock is also resident and manages the domestic smooth running of the house, assisted by a team of five ladies.
+Matron Sandy Wilcock is also resident and manages the domestic smooth running of the house, assisted by a team of six ladies.

 The House photograph above has been reproduced by kind permission of Gillman & Soame photographers and can be re-ordered by visiting www.gillmanandsoame.co.uk or telephone 01869 328200